 🚀How to Find, Vet & FUND a Good Franchise.
 Watch Our Webinar Live or the Recording Later (Register Now – It's Free)

-14. Culver’s was founded in 1984 by Craig Culver, his wife Lea, and his parents George and Ruth Culver in Sauk City, Wisconsin.
-George and Ruth Culver had owned an A&W franchise as well as other restaurants since the 1960s, so Craig Culver grew up in the industry and after graduating from college, he became a restaurant manager for McDonald’s.
+15. Culver’s was founded in 1984 by Craig Culver, his wife Lea, and his parents George and Ruth Culver in Sauk City, Wisconsin.
+George and Ruth Culver had been in the fast food business for a few decades as A&W franchisees.
+So, Craig had grown up in the industry and after graduating from college, he became a restaurant manager for McDonald’s.

 Entrepreneur’s Franchise 500

 19. Culver’s ranked No. 5 on Entrepreneur’s 2021 Franchise 500 list.